mamoniot/simple-x509-authenticated-remote-code-execution/readme.md

 Any other will be rejected by the server upon parsing its x509 certificate.

 This server deliberately does not support any version of RSA-2048, as RSA-2048 is no longer considered forward-secure and has been deprecated by NIST.
 It is straigthforward to support more public key algorithms by adding to source code file `src/crypto.c`.
+It is also straightforward to replace the implementation of any individual public key and digest algorithm.

 ### TCP Protocol